buildingSMART/bSDD/Model/Import Model/spreadsheet-import/README.md

 The desired input format to bSDD is JSON, and there are various ways and tools that allow you to create it.
 We added the Excel template for those of you that prefer this form.
 Since spreadhsheets are based on rows and columns, and JSON allows for multilevel hierarchies of data, we needed to add few fields that allow for conversion from Excel to JSON files.

 Once you have your dictionary prepared in Excel, we offer this Python script to convert Excel files to JSON.
-This is an auxiliary helping tool on request of users, not a necesarry step to import anything to bSDD.
+This is an auxiliary helping tool on request of users, not a necessary step to import anything to bSDD.
 If you're not familiar with basics of Python, we recommend to use a dedicated software instead.

 Please report if you experience any problems with using it.
 We advise to always review the output before uploading to bSDD.